 The rules below must be applied to all ECDIS cursor Pick Reports.

-Full feature and attribute names should be displayed.
+Full feature and attribute names must be displayed.
+If a language pack is installed then the feature and attribute names must use the translated names contained in the language pack according to user preference.

-Spot selected on chart pane should be marked by symbols from IEC 62288.
+Spot selected on chart pane must be marked by symbols from IEC 62288.

-Listed value names should be displayed.
+Listed value names must be displayed instead of the numerical code.

-There should not be any padding of attribute values, for example, a height of 10 metres should not be padded to 10.000000 metres as this could potentially confuse or mislead the Mariner.
+There must not be any padding of attribute values, for example, a height of 10 metres must not be padded to 10.000000 metres as this could potentially confuse or mislead the Mariner.

-Units of measure should be included after all attribute values which are weights or measures.
+Units of measure must be included after all attribute values when available.

-Cursor enquiry should extend to include both information associations and feature associations, including aggregations and compositions, which may link to information types or features that carry additional information such as a featureName.
+Cursor pick report must extend to include both information associations and feature associations, including aggregations and compositions, which may link to information types or features that carry additional information such as a featureName.

-Dates should be given in the form “Day Month Year” DD-MMM-YYYY.
+Dates must be given in the form “Day Month Year” DD-MMM-YYYY.

-Month abbreviations should be: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, DEC.
+Month abbreviations must be: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, DEC.

-The Pick Report should only return information about the visible features on the ECDIS display.
-If the viewing group is turned on all features even no symbol features without visible presentation within that viewing group are available via the cursor Pick Report.
+The Pick Report must only return information about the visible features on the ECDIS display.
+If the viewing group is turned on all features, even “no symbol” features without visible presentation within that viewing group, must be provided in the cursor Pick Report, i.e. only active drawing instructions must be included.

-Cursor enquiry should extend to the uncertainty of the spatial object, including attributes qualityOfHorizontalMeasurement, verticalUncertainty, and horizontalPositionUncertainty from an associated Spatial Quality information type.
+Pick Report must include the information associated with the spatial object limited to the area of the cursor pick.
+For example, information related to accuracy.

-The Pick Report should indicate the data product from which the information is extracted.
-Descriptive data product names or abbreviations as should be preferred if possible (for example, “ENC” or “Electronic Navigational Chart”, not “S-101”).
+The Pick Report must indicate the data product(s) from which the information is extracted using descriptive product specification title or abbreviations contained in dataset discovery metadata, for example, “ENC” or “Electronic Navigational Chart”, not “S-101”.
 The Dataset Identification in the Product Specification and dataset discovery metadata in the Exchange Catalogue should contain this information.

 Complex or Simple Attributes with private visibility (C-15.3) must not be included.

-Features with identical interoperabilityIdentifier values must be included (C-15.3.4)
+All features with identical interoperabilityIdentifier values must be presented together and merged (C-18.3.4).

+Descriptions of attributes and their values, available in the feature catalogue, must be shown on demand.

-Data from different products and viewing groups should be organized to facilitate navigation through complex reports in a manner logically consistent with the layering of products and groups on the screen.
+Data from different products and viewing groups should be organized to facilitate navigation through complex reports in a manner logically consistent with the layering of products and groups on the screen (reference 18.3.1?).

-Pick Report descriptions
+Pick Report descriptions Dataset Support files with Graphical Content.

 A plain language explanation of each symbol is included in the Portrayal Catalogue.
 This gives the Mariner quick and understandable information which is not always obvious from the feature class and attribute information.
 The manufacturer should always provide explanations to the Mariner in response to a cursor pick on the symbol.

+Descriptions of attributes and their values, available in the feature catalogue, must be shown on demand.

-Attribute values provided in addition to the above explanation should be connected to their meaning, and the definitions should also be available.
-The definitions should be included in the XML Feature Catalogues for the data products.
+The manufacturer must always provide explanations to the Mariner in response to a cursor pick.
+Attributes and attribute values must be connected to their meaning, and definitions must also be available.
+The definitions are included in the XML Feature Catalogues for the data products.

 User defined cursor pick parameters